lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 ---
-title: 'Writing your own reactive signal library'
+title: Writing Your Own Reactive Signal Library
-pubDate: 'Mar 2 2023'
+pubDate: Mar 2 2023
+description: >-
-description: 'The surprisingly simple construct powering SolidJS and other signal-based libraries!'
+  The surprisingly simple construct powering SolidJS and other signal-based libraries!
 draft: true
+published: false
 ---

 Lately, the frontend space has been exploding with a newfound admiration for _fine-grained reactivity_, a style of building reactive user interfaces by using three primary primitives: signals, effects, and memos.
 Recently, we’ve seen frameworks like [Angular](https://github.com/angular/angular/discussions/49090), [Preact](https://preactjs.com/guide/v10/signals/), and [Qwik](https://qwik.builder.io/docs/components/state/) add signals to their existing frameworks.
 And of course, [SolidJS](https://www.solidjs.com/), my framework of choice, and creator Ryan Carniato, have led the recent popularity in signals for frontend frameworks.